 You’ll also need some space and a surface you don’t mind getting glue on – I get glue EVERYWHERE when I do these things

-So the first step is put your surface you don’t mind glueing on down, and then start planning.
+So the first step is put your surface you don’t mind gluing on down, and then start planning.
 I used hairgrips and pins to get a rough idea of where I wanted to put things.
 Start with the applique bits and work up.
-It's important to do this because once you start glueing you can’t really change your mind.
+It's important to do this because once you start gluing you can’t really change your mind.

 Once I had a vague plan, I took the hairpins off and started putting down lots and lots of glue.
 Like, LOTS.
 I glued the to sequin-on-net-on-felt bits onto the headband first after removing a bead from the centre of each of them.
 Then I glued the diamante-on-felt bits over the top.
 In theory, it would be better to sew them, but in practice that would take ages and I am terrible at sewing.
 If you were using the same method to spangle your lingerie though, definitely you have to use a needle and thread!